intelagense/rwxrob/log/2021/01/25/README.md

 `apt-cache search <thing>` (which works better).
 I had read that dropping the `-cache` was the same thing.
 But that's a lie.

+It could be true that this is the way it is on Linux Mint.
+But it definitely does not work the same way on PopOS!

 ## Monday, January 25, 2021, 8:50:51AM EST <1611582651>

 I continue to be intrigued by the [Vivaldi web